kishorekumarexperian/payload-encryption-decryption/README.md

 This should change the file to pkcs12 format.
 It also backs up the keystore with an .old extension

-## Extract private key and public certificate
+## Step 3 Extract private key and public certificate

 Extract the private key from this file by running the following command